rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

 You now know the basics to work around the per tuple overhead.
-Depending on your needs and your data specifities, you should find a way to aggregate your data and add some extra column to keep nice performance.
+Depending on your needs and your data specifities, you should find a way to aggregate your data, maybe add some extra columns, to keep nice performance and spare some disk space.

 <!--
 Test 1, simple integer, 10M row